-By his persistence in prayer and faith, God gave Jacob the blessing before the night had passed.
+By his persistence in prayer and faith, God gave Jacob the blessing before the night was over.
 For the Angel of Covenant said, “Your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed” (Genesis 32: 28).
 The Angel of the Covenant was the Son of God (Genesis 32:30).
-During that specific night, Jacob began with a struggle but ended it in prayer.
+During that specific night, Jacob began with a struggle but ended in prayer.
 The end of all wrestling with God is not to conquer Him but to conquer self.
-The acknowledgment of weakness is our strength, and those who approach the Lord with this prayer, “I will not let thee go, except thou bless me,” will find out that it grants them power from the Lord.
+The acknowledgment of weakness is our strength, and those who approach the Lord with this prayer, “I will not let thee go, except thou bless me,” will find out that God grants them power.

 (1) The effectiveness of intense and persistent prayer (Ephesians 6:18; Philippians 4:6; 1 Thessalonians 5:17).
 Jacob did not give up when he faced the troubles that threatened him, nor yielded to the distresses that beset him.
-He bravely met the discouragements that engulphed him, not, however, in his own power but by the power God gave, he triumphed.
-The wrestling symbolized the serious earnestness and vigor he put forth.
+He bravely met the discouragements that engulfed him, not in his own power but by the power God gave.
+And that is how he triumphed.
+The wrestling symbolized the seriousness and effort he displayed.
 The persistence with which he prayed and begged is expressed in the words, “I will not let thee go, except thou bless me.”

 (2) Only through God’s help can we overcome the sins and troubles in our lives.
 The angel’s touch that crippled Jacob’s thigh and took away his strength showed for all time human helplessness to win in the battle with sin, and certainly showed what the Lord can do if we will place ourselves in His arms (Matthew 1:21; John 15:5; Philippians 4:13; Hebrews 13:20, 21).